feilipu/yaz180/release/readme.md

 The command to clone or copy a bank has changed to `cpb` which is more aligned to its actual function.

+Hardware flow control has been enabled on ASCI0 `CRT` using `/RTS`.

 This release has been compiled with `r12070` of sdcc, using the patch file included in z88dk.